FrameMuse/bio/README.md

 https://github.com/stars/FrameMuse/lists/early-projects

 **Current workplace projects**
-- Other Softwares and UI design solutions (current workplace) - maybe in far future I will reveal or maybe not
+- Other Softwares and UI design solutions - maybe in far future I will reveal or maybe not
-- Figma Plugin (current workplace)
+- Figma Plugin
-- Admin Panel (current workplace)
+- Admin Panel
-- API Architecture (current workplace)
+- API Architecture

 A few other projects may be listed in my [LinkedIn](https://www.linkedin.com/in/framemuse/).